rubymotion-community/motion-firebase/README.md

 ###### Return Value

-A Fireball reference for the specified relative path.
+A Firebase reference for the specified relative path.

 #### []

-`fireball[]` generates a new child location using a unique name and returns a Fireball reference to it.
-This is useful when the children of a Fireball location represent a list of items.
+`firebase[]` generates a new child location using a unique name and returns a Firebase reference to it.
+This is useful when the children of a Firebase location represent a list of items.

-The unique name generated by `fireball[]` is prefixed with a client-generated timestamp so that the resulting list will be chronologically-sorted.
+The unique name generated by `firebase[]` is prefixed with a client-generated timestamp so that the resulting list will be chronologically-sorted.

 ###### Return Value

-A Fireball reference for the generated location.
+A Firebase reference for the generated location.

 #### to_s

-Gets the absolute URL of this Fireball location.
+Gets the absolute URL of this Firebase location.

-#### Fireball.new(url)
+#### Firebase.new(url)

-Initialize this Fireball reference with an absolute URL.
+Initialize this Firebase reference with an absolute URL.

 ###### Parameters

     url
-*The Fireball URL (ie: https://SampleChat.firebaseIO-demo.com)*
+*The Firebase URL (ie: https://SampleChat.firebaseIO-demo.com)*

 #### on(event_type, options, &and_then) { |snapshot| }
 #### on(event_type, options, &and_then) { |snapshot, previous_sibling_name| }

 `on()` is used to listen for data changes at a particular location.
-This is the primary way to read data from Fireball.
+This is the primary way to read data from Firebase.
 Your block will be triggered for the initial data and again whenever the data changes.

 If the block accepts two arguments, events of type `:added`, `:moved`, and